- Home

 Overview

 Most side effects are short term, but some may be permanent.
 Side effects tend to gradually improve once treatment stops and the normal, healthy cells recover.
-Most side effects can be managed.
+Side effects can usually be managed.

-Some side effects from chemotherapy may not show up for many months or years.
+Some side effects from chemotherapy may not show up for months or years.
 These are called late effects.
 Before treatment starts, talk to your doctor about whether you are at risk of developing late effects from your treatment and what you can do to help prevent them.
-After treatment, it is important to see your GP for regular health checks.
+Once treatment has finished, it is important to see your GP for regular health checks.

 Tell your treatment team about your side effects or anything unusual you experience.
 Check with your doctor before using ibuprofen, aspirin or other medicines, including herbal medicines.
 These may affect how the chemotherapy works and may make side effects worse.